ShipCore

 Community Reviews(10)

-I am enjoying it immensely.
-I highly recommend it. - ElmvreyRoyal Road★★★★★ 5.0This story has good plot, update speed, and feels thought out.
+All in all, if you like SciFi stories, especially ones with a lot of strategic combat, then I highly recommend ShipCore.
+I certainly have enjoyed it so far! - ElmvreyRoyal Road★★★★★ 5.0This story has good plot, update speed, and feels thought out.

 No grammer issues, No excessive plot armor for the FL, but